-- SAS is not that quick as compared to R in implementing new machine learning related algorithms.
+- SAS is not as quick as R in implementing new machine learning-related algorithms.

-- This is due to the fact that R programming language is an open-source tool and SAS language is rather a closed-source software.
+- This is because R programming language is an open-source tool, and SAS language is a closed-source software.

-- SAS algorithms are not open for common public usage and are only available in licensed versions.
+- SAS algorithms are not open for common public usage and only in licensed versions.

-- Moreover, SAS is transparently unavailable for research purposes for the public, unlike the R programming language.
+- Moreover, unlike the R programming language, SAS is transparently unavailable for research purposes for the public.

 - One of the crucial disadvantages of SAS is its high cost.

-- It is an absolute software in its closed environment.
+- It is absolute software in its closed environment.

-- SAS functions and applications cannot be accessed publicly without proper licenses.
+- Public access to SAS functions and applications is restricted without proper licenses.